Further information is not available, pleaseif you know.

 - 📞 Telephone number: 057 867 8858

 Being in the middle of the M7 between Dublin and Limerick, exit 17 has proven to be a popular place for development.
 This started with the Midway Food Court, which never officially qualified as a motorway service area, because it wasn't open 24 hours and initially didn't sell fuel.

-That interest never materialised, but in 2017 Supermac's revealed they were in talks to build a Portlaoise Plaza here, similar to the popular one down the road.
+In 2009, a landowner close to the junction was trying to gather interest from a developer wishing to build a motorway service area.
+In 2017 Supermac's confirmed they were in talks to build a Portlaoise Plaza here, similar to the popular one down the road.
 They purchased a 109-acre plot of land for €3.25 million, but later sold 76 acres to the council.

 A planning application was formally lodged in March 2018 for a two-storey building with a food court, a drive thru and a forecourt.
 Several objections were raised by local businesses, arguing that the roundabout can't handle it, that the building design is poor and that it merely replicates the existing food court.
 Planning permission was granted, and a subsequent appeal from Applegreen claiming that two service stations on one roundabout would be confusing was overthrown.